lizzzcai/lizzzcai/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on AI platform development
+- 🔭 I’m currently working on machine learning platform development
-- 🌱 I’m interested in Kubernetes, Cloud Native and Machine Learning
+- 🌱 I’m interested in Kubernetes, Cloud Native, Machine Learning and Serverless
 <!--
 **lizzzcai/lizzzcai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.